vinothini-28/emploee_management/README.md

 4. **Deleting Employees**: To delete an employee from the system, click on the "Delete" button next to their details.
 Confirm the action when prompted.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template to better fit your project's specific features and requirements.